 What are the two types of subject-verb agreement in English?

-This is the second of four lessons about Subject-Verb Agreement.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of four chapters about Subject-Verb Agreement.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Describe the two relevant types of agreement